What happens next

 Inspections during the term of the licence

 We will carry out at least one unannounced inspection during the term of the licence.
-Additional inspections may be carried out following complaints, or other information suggesting licence conditions are not being met or the welfare of animals is at risk.
+Additional inspections may be carried out following complaints, or other information suggesting licence conditions are not being met or if the welfare of animals is considered to be at risk.

 At any time we may vary the licence following either:

 - application in writing from the licence holder (by email to email@example.com or post to Environmental health, Cheltenham Borough Council, Municipal Offices, Promenade, Cheltenham GL50 9SA) or,